 Here’s how you can do it now.
 Get a glass bottle of Coca-Cola.
 If you need to try this and absolutely can’t find glass, heading to a vending machine is your next best bet.
 Let’s be honest though, if you’re doing it, do it right.

-Always go glass for that cold Coke, y’all.
+Always go glass for that cold Coke.
 Now take a few sips off the top.
 Enjoy it, and don’t think about what soda does to your body.
 This is for pure enjoyment.

 Step 2: Procure Peanuts.